harvard-lts/drs-remediation/README.md

 ### Amazon S3 Remediation Task

-This task will first load specified input file and process each line with input pattern skipping number of lines specified by input skip.
-The two capture groups of the input pattern will populate an in memory lookup table.

-Next an Amazon S3 bucket will be partitioned by the number of specified AWS list max keys.
+This task will partition an Amazon S3 bucket by the number of specified AWS list max keys.
 Each partition will be a list of S3 objects that may need to be remediated by renaming its key.

 The remediation process: